TL;DR

 There are only a handful of IL6 cloud offerings globally.
 Hyperscaler IL6 regions are physically separate facilities, isolated from commercial cloud regions and from IL5 environments.

-IL6 is materially different from IL5.
+Warning: IL6 is materially different from IL5.
 The personnel-clearance, facility-accreditation and network-connection requirements are very specific to US DoD classified operations.
 A provider authorised for IL5 cannot host IL6 workloads without separate authorisation and infrastructure.

-Relationship to UK Defence#
+Relationship to UK Defence

 UK Ministry of Defence does not use IL5/IL6 — it uses its own classification (OFFICIAL / SECRET / TOP SECRET) and accreditation regimes including the MOD Cloud (MODCloud) framework and historic MoD List X arrangements for industry.
 The two systems do not formally map, but the practical security posture for IL5 / OFFICIAL-SENSITIVE is broadly comparable.

-Where Yobitel Sits#
+Where Yobitel Sits

 Yobitel does not pursue IL5/IL6 authorisation directly.
 UK-headquartered providers are structurally constrained from US-citizens-only operations.
 Customers requiring IL5/IL6 hosting are referred to partner cloud regions; Yobibyte and InferenceBench are available as workload software inside customer-owned IL5/IL6 boundaries via partner deployments.